paulwellnerbou/git-changelog/README.md

             <version>VERSION</version>
         </dependency>

-Then, import the GitJira class, create an instance of the GitJira object and use it, as the command line entry point (main() in GitJira) is doing (see https://github.com/paulwellnerbou/git-jira-log/blob/master/src/main/java/de/wellnerbou/gitjira/app/GitJira.java).
+Then, import the GitChangelog class, create an instance of the GitChangelog object and use it, as the command line entry point (main() in GitChangelog) is doing.

-# Example: Changelog of [Jenkins]()' latest release
+# Example: Changelog of [Jenkins](http://jenkins-ci.org/)' latest release

 ## Command line